BilderHerunterlader/BilderHerunterlader/README.md

 BilderHerunterlader is a program written in Java, which makes it easier to download images, hosted on image-host-websites.
 But it is not limited to that.
 It can not only download images, but any type of files.
 Support for additional hosts or websites can be added over user definded rules.
-With user definded keywords, files can directly downloaded to the right folder on the harddisk.
+With user definded keywords, files can directly downloaded to the right folder.
 The program is available in English or German.

 # Requirements